wmde/wikibase-release-pipeline/README.md

 ## Installing on a new VPS instance

 1. Provision a new VPS that:
-   - Meets the minimum hardware requirements: https://github.com/wmde/wikibase-release-pipeline/tree/main/deploy#requirements
+   - Meets the minimum hardware requirements: https://github.com/wmde/wikibase-release-pipeline/tree/main/deploy#1-requirements
+   - Uses AMD64 (`x86_64`) architecture
    - Runs a supported Linux with `apt-get` or `dnf` available (Ubuntu 22.04/24.04, Debian 11/12, Fedora, CentOS Stream/RHEL/Rocky/Alma)
-   - Uses AMD64 (`x86_64`) architecture for standard server mode
-   - Lets you SSH in as root
+   - Lets you SSH in as root the user

 2. SSH in as root and run: